This specification defines the meaning of a Do Not Track (DNT) preference and sets out practices for websites to comply with this preference.

 A user is an individual human.
 When user agent software accesses online resources, whether or not the user understands or has specific knowledge of a particular request, that request is "made by the user."

-An outsourced service provider is considered to be the same party as its client if the service provider:
+For the data received in a given network interaction, a service provider is considered to be the same party as its contractee if the service provider:

 Data is deidentified when a party:

-A party retains data if data remains within a party’s control beyond the scope of the current network interaction.
+A party collects data received in a network interaction if that data remains within the party’s control after the network interaction is complete.